ninienowrin/task-manager/README.md

 ### AddTaskComponent
 - Provides a form to add a new task.

+### EditTaskComponent
+- Provides a form to edit a new task when clicked on task item.

 ### LoginComponent
 - Provides a form for users to log in.